-"declared invalid" if the protest or the hearing is found to have been invalid (rule 71.2);
+"declared invalid" if the protest or the hearing is found to have been invalid (rule 71.2); or may be "nullified."

 Protests may be (by an appeals committee) "returned for a new hearing and decision" (rule 71.2).

 Protest committees are "required to act" by an appeals committee when it "decides that the protest committee's facts are inadequate" (rule R5)